 One of the most astonishing search engine optimization facts is that every single second, Google alone is home to thousands of organic searches from around the world.
 Using those searches to your advantage by formulating the right SEO strategy is an incredible way to boost your business.
 Just think about it: every single day, the search engine giant processes about 3.5 billion searches, which means 1.2 trillion every year.

 SEO trends show voice search is becoming more and more relevant.
 Your overall SEO campaign will need to include content that is conversational rather than formal, with more carefully incorporated keywords and search terms due to the increasing percentage of image- and voice-based searches.
-To be successful, make sure every image on your website has alt tags including the correct keywords, as image and voice searches are expected to comprise up to 50% of all queries.

 While the meta description tells search engines what your page is about, it also serves to attract visitors.
 So, in addition to boosting it with relevant keywords, you should also make it catchy, with data showing that it’s the reason why 43% of people click on a result.